TcPirate1/Programming_Learning/README.md

 # Repository for projects used to learn coding & programming

-Repository contains a mixture of GUI programs and non-GUI programs
+Repository contains a mixture of GUI programs and non-GUI programs.

-Have not finished creating readme's for the folders yet
+Each folder will have a readme in them.

 Also please excuse any comments with paragraphs in them.
 This was a requirement for some class assessements and is not part of my normal practice!